rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ```
 git checkout master
 git fetch upstream
-git rebase --preserve-merges upstream/master
 git push origin
 ```

-Do the same for `upstream-master`, if you have one of those branches as well.
 This also will work for keeping pull requests in sync with master, but unless you're running into merge conflicts, you shouldn't need to do this often.
 When you do end up resolving merge conflicts, you'll want to use `--force` when pushing the re-synced branch, since your commit history will be different after the rebase.

 <blockquote>
 Force pushing is **never** okay for rapid7/master, but for in-progress branches, lying a little about the history isn't a federal crime.
 </blockquote>

 ### Msftidy

 In order to lint-check any new modules you're writing, you'll want a pre-commit and a post-merge hook to run our lint-checker, `msftidy.rb`.
 So, symlink like so:

 ```
 cd $HOME/git/metasploit-framework